A duck? a duckspacer

 To the west, two miles by beach and three miles by road is the charming and famous town of Lyme Regis.
 The towns narrow streets are lined with many listed buildings and delightful shops with lots of art, crafts, books, antiques and specialist food shops and eateries.
 The old Town Mill is a restored, working watermill with a cafe, gallery and pottery and is well worth a visit.
 At the western end of the town is 'The Cobb' an ancient harbour wall which became renowned as the place from which 'The French Lieutenants Woman' (played in the film by Meryl Streep) looked longingly out to sea!

-If you would like to go mackerel fishing, bird or dolphin watching or just sit back and enjoy the stunning Jurassic Coast of Dorset and East Devon, we recommend a boat trip on the Frances Jane based at Lyme Regis harbour, Dorset.
+If you would like to go mackerel fishing, bird or dolphin watching or just sit back and enjoy the stunning Jurassic Coast of Dorset and East Devon, we recommend the Marie F and Sunbeam both based at Lyme Regis harbour, Dorset.

 So, if you fancy spending some quality time in this beautiful and unspoilt area I look forward to hearing from you and assure you of a warm welcome.